 - Localization of the lesion level

-- To determine whether injury is complete or incomplete
+- To determine whether the injury is complete or incomplete

 - To determine if the injury fits into a particular pattern

-This is achieved by detailed motor and sensory examination.
+This is achieved by the detailed motor and sensory examination.

-In case of unresponsive patient, radiographic studies are the primary modalities for identifying a spine injuries.
+In a case of an unresponsive patient, radiographic studies are the primary modalities for identifying spine injuries.
 Spine injury precautions must be observed until the spine is cleared.
 If a spinal column injury is identified, the neurological deficit should be assessed.

 Imaging in Spine Injuries

 After clinical evaluation, radioimaging is a very important part of spine assessment in spine injuries.
 Radiographs or X-rays are the first imaging modality used however radiographs do not provide complete information due to their inherent limitations of two-dimensional views.

 Following xrays are essential in a patient who has multiple injuries

 Rest of the imaging for the spine is done after the patient has been stabilized.